Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Suggested Itineraries for Short vs. Long Port Days

-If you have a short stop (4–5 hours), stick to activities close to the terminals: explore downtown San Miguel from Punta Langosta, or visit a nearby beach club such as Playa Mia or Chankanaab when docking at the southern ports.
+If you have a short stop (4–5 hours), stick to activities close to your Cozumel cruise terminal.
+Explore downtown San Miguel from Punta Langosta, or visit a nearby beach club such as Playa Mia or Chankanaab when docking at the southern terminals.

 Frequently Asked Questions About Cozumel Cruise Ports